Junior Rangers at Tredegar House

 On top of that, even with 500 children taking part in our classes, we have never had any problems or even an argument, which, with that many kids, is just fantastic.

-As a child, what got you into nature and the outdoors?
+As a child, what got you into nature?

 For me it was just being out and about with my friends exploring and playing.